TiesBos/EquiTrends/README.md

 following information:

-- `placebo_coefficients`: A numeric vector of the estimated placebo coefficients.
+- `placebo_coefficients`: A numeric vector of the estimated placebo coefficients,
-- `abs_placebo_coefficients`: A numeric vector with the absolute values of estimated placebo coefficients.
+- `abs_placebo_coefficients`: A numeric vector with the absolute values of estimated placebo coefficients,
-- `placebo_coefficients_se`: A numeric vector with the standard errors of the placebo coefficients.
+- `placebo_coefficients_se`: A numeric vector with the standard errors of the placebo coefficients,
-- `significance_level`: The chosen significance level of the test.
+- `significance_level`: The chosen significance level of the test,
-- `base_period`: The base period used in the testing procedure.
+- `base_period`: The base period used in the testing procedure,
-- `placebo_names`: The names corresponding to the placebo coefficients.
+- `placebo_names`: The names corresponding to the placebo coefficients,
-- `num_individuals`: The number of cross-sectional individuals in the panel.
+- `num_individuals`: The number of cross-sectional individuals in the panel,
-- `num_periods`: The number of periods in the panel.
+- `num_periods`: The number of periods in the panel,
-- `num_observations`: The number of observations in the panel.
+- `num_observations`: The number of observations in the panel,
-- `is_panel_balanced`: A logical value indicating whether the panel data is balanced.
+- `is_panel_balanced`: A logical value indicating whether the panel data is balanced,
 - `equiv_threshold_specified`: A logical value indicating whether an equivalence threshold was specified.
-- Additionally, if `!(is.null(equiv_threshold))`:
+- Additionally, if `equiv_threshold_specified = TRUE`:
-  - `IU_critical_values`: A numeric vector with the individual critical values for each of the placebo coefficients.
+  - `IU_critical_values`: A numeric vector with the individual critical values for each of the placebo coefficients,
-  - `reject_null_hypothesis`: A logical value indicating whether the null hypothesis of negligible pre-trend differences can be rejected at the specified significance level `alpha`.
+  - `reject_null_hypothesis`: A logical value indicating whether the null hypothesis of negligible pre-trend differences can be rejected at the specified significance level `alpha`,
   - `equiv_threshold`: The equivalence threshold employed.
-- Additionally, if `is.null(equiv_threshold)`:
+- Additionally, if `equiv_threshold_specified = FALSE`:
-  - `minimum_equiv_thresholds`: A numeric vector including for each placebo coefficient the minimum equivalence threshold for which the null hypothesis of negligible pre-trend differences can be rejected for the corresponding placebo coefficient individually.
+  - `minimum_equiv_thresholds`: A numeric vector including for each placebo coefficient the minimum equivalence threshold for which the null hypothesis of negligible pre-trend differences can be rejected for the corresponding placebo coefficient individually,
   - `minimum_equiv_threshold`: A numeric scalar minimum equivalence threshold for which the null hypothesis of negligible pre-trend differences can be rejected for all placebo coefficients